deepakunni3/bosc-review-of-reviews/ROR-README.md

 If you have the necessary privileges on EasyChair then you will be able to download all submissions as a Word file.
 This file describes all submissions, reviews, and additional metadata.

+Steps for getting the Word file:
+- Go to the [Easychair.org](https://easychair.org/) and login
+- Click on 'ISMB/ECCB 2025'
+- From the top navigation bar, go to 'Reviews' -> 'All Submissions'
+- You will end up on the 'Reviews' page.
+On the top right of the page, you will see a 'Reviews in Word' option
+- Click to download all reviews as a Word document

 > **Note:** If you were a reviewer and you had marked any submission as a conflict of interest for BOSC Abstract Review
 > then these submissions will not be part of the downloaded Word file.
 You will have to request someone on the ROR
 > subcommittee (or someone from the BOSC Organizing Committee) to provide the missing submissions and their corresponding